Rushmead/MC-NDI/README.md

 Requires Fabric API when on Fabric.

-Requires Architectury API for both [Forge](https://www.curseforge.com/minecraft/mc-mods/architectury-forge) and [Fabric](https://www.curseforge.com/minecraft/mc-mods/architectury-fabric).
+For 1.16 only, requires Architectury API for both [Forge](https://www.curseforge.com/minecraft/mc-mods/architectury-forge) and [Fabric](https://www.curseforge.com/minecraft/mc-mods/architectury-fabric).

 ## Under the hood

 Under the hood this uses the [Devolay library by WalkerKnapp](https://github.com/WalkerKnapp/devolay) which is licensed under Apache-2.0.

-The mod currently depends on version 1.2.1 which does not exist, in development I use a compiled version of the latest master branch.

-This also uses [Architectury](https://github.com/architectury) to allow easy development for both Fabric and Forge!

 ## License